StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/index.md

 Time constraints prevents inclusion of those right now, although e.g. the example `chapters/04/clip_38.1m.jl` almost begs for a `clip_38d.jl`.
 For now the linear regression example in  [DynamicHMCExamples](https://tpapp.github.io/DynamicHMCExamples.jl/latest/example_linear_regression/) is a good starting point.

-As a final note, the Mamba examples should really use `@everywhere using Mamba` in stead of `using Mamba`.
+The Mamba examples should really use `@everywhere using Mamba` in stead of `using Mamba`.
 This was done to get around a limitation in Literate.jl to test the notebooks when running in distributed mode.

+The  documentation has been generated using Literate.jl based on several ideas of Tamas Papp demonstrated in above mentioned  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).

+## Functions added by StatisticalRethinking

 ```@meta
 CurrentModule = StatisticalRethinking